CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab18.md

 1. After you've replaced the placeholders, within the code editor, use the **CTRL+S** command or **Right-click > Save** to save your changes and then use the **CTRL+Q** command or **Right-click > Quit** to close the code editor while keeping the cloud shell command line open.

 ## Task 10: Add code to extract entities

+In this task, you’ll update the Python application to use the Azure AI Language Text Analytics SDK, add code to create a client and extract custom entities from the sample ads, and then run the program to view the recognized entities and their details.

 1. Enter the following command to edit the application code file: